Envoy (automobile): Epic HA

 In 1964 the Vauxhall Viva HA was introduced in to the Canadian market as a Vauxhall and also as the Epic.
 The Epic differed from the Viva in that it used the grille and rear lights from the Viva SL.
 Although not marketed as an Envoy, it carried both "Envoy" and Epic" badging.

 Epic HB

 The Vauxhall Viva HB was launched in Canada in 1967 as a Vauxhall and also as the Epic.
 The Canadian models were distinguished by a four headlamp front grille, different trim, different body side mouldings and badging.
 The Epic HB was offered in 2 door sedan, 4 door sedan and Estate Wagon models.
 1159cc, 1595cc and 2000cc engines were available.
-After the 1970 model year the Envoy brand was replaced with the Chevrolet Vega at Chev-Olds dealers, while the HC Vauxhall Viva continued to be imported under the Firenza name until badge engineering returned with the Pontiac Astre, a Vega twin, becoming Canadian Pontiac-Buick dealers' small-car offering in 1973, two years before appearing in US showrooms.
+After the 1970 model year the Envoy brand was replaced with the Chevrolet Vega at Chevrolet-Oldsmobile dealers, while the HC Vauxhall Viva continued to be imported under the Firenza name until badge engineering returned with the Pontiac Astre, a Vega twin, becoming Canadian Pontiac-Buick dealers' small-car offering in 1973, two years before appearing in US showrooms.